This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Merida streets are very congested, therefore we recommend staying as close to the centro as possible.
 Almost everything you will want to do is there so you can walk and mid-range rooms typically cost $30-40 USD.

-Hotel La Mision de Fray Diego – located a few blocks from Plaza Grande in a beautiful building with a pool.
+Hotel La Mision de Fray Diego (Mid Range) – located a few blocks from Plaza Grande in a beautiful building with a pool.
 They have rooms with 2 doubles for families.
 Click here to check prices.

 Tip for Larger Families in the Yucatan – buy or come prepared with a hammock.
 Almost all rooms in the Yucatan have hooks to set up a hammock, giving every one a place to sleep.